Expectations and Worries

 North Yorkshire Horizons is an adult drug and alcohol recovery service.

-Visit North Yorkshire Horizons websiteNorth Yorkshire County Council
+Visit North Yorkshire Horizons websiteNorth Yorkshire Council

-Visit NYCC websiteGetting Urgent Help
+Visit NYC websiteGetting Urgent Help

 If you’ve seriously injured yourself or taken an overdose call 999 or get immediate medical advice from NHS 111.